3D

 —

-USB A. In this case, we mean a USB connector that allows you to connect external drives (flash drives, hard drives) to the projector and play content directly from them.
-At the same time, models with video outputs (see below) can often work as a media centre, outputting the video signal to a TV or other external display.
+USB A. In this case, we mean a USB connector that allows you to connect external storage devices (flash drives, hard drives) to the projector and play content from them directly.
+At the same time, models with video outputs (see below) can often work as a media center, outputting a video signal to a TV or other external screen.

 —